CSCoursework/cs-battleships/.github/WRITEUP.md

 }
 ```

-This struct is then used in the `Ocean` variable store the current state of the game.
+This struct is then used in the `Ocean` variable to store the current state of the game.
 It's of type `[][]models.OceanCell`, which is an array of arrays of our `OceanCell` struct (Go doesn't have two-dimensional arrays).
 However - just declaring the variable (`var Ocean [][]models.OceanCell`) in Go will not fill it with default values, instead just creating an empty array.
 To actually create a matrix of `OceanCell`s, we use the built in `make` function in Go.

 ```go
 package game